Detailed Information on Lukla’s Flight

 Electricity

-Electricity is available in all parts of the Everest Base Camp Cho La Pass Trek.
-The teahouses in the lower section (Lukla to Tengboche) are powered by a mini-hydroelectric station, while the teahouses beyond Tengboche use solar panels.
+Electricity is available in all Everest Base Camp Cho La Pass Trek parts.
+A mini-hydroelectric station powers the teahouses in the lower section (Lukla to Tengboche), while the teahouses beyond Tengboche use solar panels.

 So you can charge your cell phone and other devices throughout the trek.
 Except for a few luxury hotels, the teahouses do not have charging sockets in the rooms.